croquet/croquet/historic/sdk/tutorials-todo/persistence.md

 session `name`, and session `options`.
 The `persistentId` for a session stays the same independent of code changes.
-In contrast, the `sessionId` is derived from the `persistentId` but also the hash of model code and the SDK version.
+In contrast, the `sessionId` is derived from the `persistentId` but also the hash of model code and the Croquet version.
 When the reflector encounters a never-seen-before `sessionId`, it will pass the latest persisted data at that moment to the client.)

 Most simple apps can use `persistSession()` directly in the root model: